leobudima/elogii-blog/content/16-benefits-of-driver-route-software.md

 Reducing operational waste and

-With the help of driver management software**,** your delivery is automatically faster and you can offer different delivery options, including:
+With the help of driver management software, your delivery is automatically faster and you can offer different delivery options, including:

 * Free delivery (7-day or once per week delivery)
 * Low cost, no-rush delivery (5+ business days)